Catalan Way: Historical precedents

-In 1989, the Baltic Way was organized by the people of the Baltic states of Estonia, Latvia, and Lithuania.
-This human chain linked the capitals of the three countries in favour of their independence from the Soviet Union at the end of the Cold War.
-All three republics became independent after the Moscow coup d'état attempt on 21 August 1991.
+In 1989, the Baltic Way was organized by the peoples of Estonia, Latvia, and Lithuania, spanning across the three Baltic states which at the time were occupied and annexed by the Soviet Union.
+This human chain linked the capitals of the three countries demanding the end to the Soviet occupation.
+During the final stages of the Cold War, the three Baltic countries were able to restore full independence in August 1991.
 According to the Baltic Way's manifesto, "A common European home can only [be] set up if all European nations are granted a free right to self-determination".

 The 2010 Catalan autonomy protest was a demonstration held in central Barcelona on 10 July 2010 against the limits set to the autonomy of Catalonia within Spain, and particularly against a then recent decision of the Spanish Constitutional Court to annul or reinterpret several articles of the 2006 Statute of Autonomy of Catalonia, approved in referendum by 73.9% of the voters.
 The number of people taking part in the demonstration was estimated at between 1.1 million (according to the local police) and 1.5 million (according to the organisers) Madrid-based newspaper El País estimated the number of demonstrators at 425,000.

 Catalonia saw several local referendums for independence take place in hundreds of villages between 13 September 2009 and April 2011, with an overwhelming number of "yes" votes being cast.

 The 2012 Catalan independence demonstration, organized by the Catalan National Assembly, argued that Catalonia should become an independent state within the European Union, under the slogan "Catalonia, new state in Europe".
 The number of participants was estimated at about 1.5 million according to Barcelona's Municipal Police and Catalonia's Department of the Interior, about 2 million according to the organizers, and about 600,000 according to the delegation of the Spanish government in Catalonia.